Stocks trade flat despite a big drop in consumer sentiment

-Stocks were little changed Friday as gains for technology and health care companies are checked by weakness in energy and other sectors.
+Stocks were little changed Friday as gains for technology and health care companies were checked by weakness in energy and other sectors.

 Investors had little reaction to economic data that showed a drop in consumer confidence last month due to the delta variant of the coronavirus.

 Technology companies made some of the broadest gains.
-Chipmaker Advanced Micro Devices rose 4.2%.
+Chipmaker Advanced Micro Devices rose 3.4%.
 Healthcare companies also gained ground.
-Pfizer rose 1.6% and Moderna rose 0.5% after U.S. regulators authorized a booster shot of their COVID-19 vaccines for people with weakened immune systems.
+Pfizer rose 1.6% and Moderna was relatively unchanged after U.S. regulators authorized a booster shot of their COVID-19 vaccines for people with weakened immune systems.

+The S&P 500 is roughly split between gainers and losers.
+Concerns about the resurgent virus, reflected in the latest consumer sentiment report, are prompting investors to shift money away from companies that could take a hit from people pulling back on spending for travel and other in-person services, said Jay Hatfield, CEO of Infrastructure Capital Advisors.

+American Airlines fell 1% and Las Vegas Sands dipped 1.5%.
+The Russell 2000 was down 0.6% in another sign that investors were worried about future economic growth.

-Bond yields edged lower, which weighed on banks.
-The yield on the 10-year Treasury fell to 1.32% from 1.34% late Thursday.
-JPMorgan Chase fell 1.1%.
+Bond yields fell, which weighed on banks.
+The yield on the 10-year Treasury dropped to 1.31% from 1.34% late Thursday.
+JPMorgan Chase lost 1.2%.

 Investors got an unexpectedly bad reading on the University of Michigan consumer sentiment index, which fell to 70.2 from its previous level of 81.2 in July.
 That was the largest drop in sentiment since April 2020, when the pandemic took its initial grip on the country.